Understanding Your Mental Health: What Is Endogenous Depression?

 The term “endogenous depression” isn’t typically used by clinicians anymore, as the broader diagnosis of major depressive disorder is now preferred for those experiencing symptoms of clinical depression.
 If you’re experiencing symptoms of endogenous depression or major depressive disorder, it’s generally recommended that you seek the support of a qualified mental health professional for evaluation and treatment advice.

-For instance, an exogenous depression can occur following the death of a loved one.
-This is an external event that one can attribute the depression too – a reactive depression.
+For instance, exogenous depression can occur following the death of a loved one, causing symptoms such as depressive episodes and mood swings.
+This is an external event that one can attribute the depression to – a reactive depression.

 On the other hand, when endogenous depression occurs, there is no physical or traumatic event that one can attribute it to.
-It arises due to an internal trigger that may be challenging to identify.
+It arises due to internal triggers such as disturbances in various physical functions or internal chemical interactions within the brain, which can be challenging to identify.

 What are the four major causes of depression?